Skip to main content

 Welcome to Big Sky Resort

 Big Sky is a special place that takes skiing seriously.
-Surrounded by the beauty of the Greater Yellowstone Region, snow consistently falls on 5,850 acres of skiable terrain, ranging from cruisy groomers to bucket list descents.
+Surrounded by the beauty of the Greater Yellowstone Region, 5,850 acres of skiable terrain range from cruisy groomers to bucket-list descents.

 We’re so excited to have you here!